Your organization may be undergoing some serious transitions right now.

 2. At Venngage, we started the work from home week by sharing pictures of our home office setups.
 Creating a work space for yourself will prevent you from staying in bed all day.

-3. Creating specific tasks that are scheduled on your Calendar with time blocks, help you track your progress.
-You can use Apps like RescueTime to help track your productivity to make you more accountable.
+3. Creating specific tasks that are scheduled on your calendar with time blocks, help you track your progress and manage your calendar.
+You can use apps like RescueTime to help track your productivity to make you more accountable.

 5. Remote work schedule template

 Planning out all the activities you can do throughout the week can feel daunting with so many new adjustments.